Network-Direction/chatbot/docs/graph-api.md

     To send chat messages to teams from the chatbot, we must first be authenticated.
 See ms-identity.txt to understand this process
     There is a simple function called send_chat() which will send a message to the Graph API, along with the bearer token

+### Quiet Time
+    Quiet time is defined by the 'sleep_time' and 'wake_time' values in the config.yaml file The chatbot will 'sleep', meaning that it will not send messages to Teams.
+It will still log to SQL Any of these suppressed messages are logged in SQL with a chat ID of '0' Set the sleep and wake times to be the same to disable Quiet Time

 ## Talking to the Chatbot
     Users can send messages to the chatbot; This only has rudimentary functionality at this time (v0.6) for testing